wp-plugins/wordpress-form-manager/readme.txt

 Certainly.
 You can change field types and indexes.
 If you need to restrict the length of a text input, use a custom validator as described above.
 However, changing the primary key is not recommended, since duplicate entries cannot be checked with validation.

+= Can I send e-mail acknowledgmements when somebody submits my form? =

+Yes.
+You first have to add a 'Text' field to your form, give it a label, set the validation to 'E-Mail'.
+Now save the form.
+Then, under 'E-Mail Notifications' (on the right hand side of the page), select the form item you just created under 'Send to (user entry)'.
+Only text fields will show up in this list, and only saved fields as well.
+If the field does not show up, make sure you have saved the form, then check again.
+Although you can choose any text field, it is highly recommended that you set the validation for the field to 'E-Mail'.
+Also, make sure to add a 'reCAPTCHA' to any forms you make public on your site.
+Otherwise, a spam bot could cause your site to generate hundreds of e-mails... this is to be avoided!

 = The e-mail notification doesn't seem to work.
 Why? =

 Who knows.
 Form Manager uses the wp_mail() function, which according to the WordPress reference requires the following: